 Are you a financially struggling student?
-Have you ever searched the deepest, darkest corners of the internet for answers on “how to make money fast”?
+Have you ever searched the deepest, darkest corners of the internet for answers on side hustles or “how to make money fast”?
 Do you get sucked into a vortex of spam advertisements that have absolutely nothing to do with your life?
 Becoming a sugar baby is out of the question — so, where else can you look to get that much-needed cash?

 Don’t worry, we did the research so you don’t have to.
 As students struggle abroad financially, we get it, it’s a tough world.
 Add a pandemic into the mix and we know just how much of an effort it takes to keep up with cash flow problems.

 A great starting point to solve this is by getting a job.
 Small, big, full-time or freelance, it’s up to you.
 However, do make sure they follow the laws of the country that you’re in and comply with your student visas.

 In the US, the F1 visa rules should give you clear guidance on the dos and don’ts.
 To work in the UK, you are allowed to work up to 20 hours per week during term-time and full-time during holiday breaks.
 In Canada, research the Canadian Study Permit of the kinds of jobs and hours you are eligible for.

 If you’re in Australia, you are allowed to work 20 hours per week when school is in session, and during school vacations, you can work however long you want (pro tip: picking fruits is a great way to get paid there).